wp-plugins/itro-popup/readme.txt

 == Description ==

-FOR TUTORIAL AND FAQ VISIT THE OFFICIAL SITE [CLICK HERE!](http://www.itro.eu/index.php/faq/)

-MAKE YOUR DONATION - HELP US TO DEVELOP FOR YOU!
-[DONATE NOW](http://www.itro.eu/index.php/donate/)

 ITRO Popup is a very lightweight Plugin which allow users to add a fully-customizable  and perfectly centered popup.
 It has a very user-friendly interface, which allow users to easily modify all settings needed for a popup, without coding.
 With "Age restricted site"  option, the popup block the navigation (for age validation) until the user declare that is above the local country legal age.